Yottaa/e-comet-wordpress/plugins/wp-yottaa/readme.txt

 == Description ==

+This plugin is intended to be installed within WordPress to provide Yottaa optimizer status info, links, action buttons to turn on/off Yottaa optimizer or perform full-flush of Yottaa caches, Yottaa setting checking etc. within WordPress admin panel.
+The plugin can also be configured to capture WordPress content events and purge HTML cache items for related content on-demand.
-This plugin helps to sign up a new Yottaa account or register an existing Yottaa account.
+It can also help user to sign up new account with Yottaa or register it with an existing Yottaa account without accessing Yottaa app console.
-This plugin purges your Yottaa cache when content is added or edited.
-This includes when a new post is added, a post is updated or when a comment is posted to your blog.

 == Installation ==